 - Glockenbach: Trendy pubs, eateries in quiet backyards, small boutiques, and iconic bars make up the charm of Munich's Glockenbachviertel.
 Even Freddie Mercury came here to party and the area is still a hotspot for the LGBTQ community.
 Monthly rent for a 1-bedroom furnished apartment starts at 2,300 Euro.
 Checking wg-gesucht could be a good choice for cheaper short-term options.

 - Maxvorstadt: Architecturally and culturally, Maxvorstadt is one of the most interesting districts in Munich.
 In addition to a number of museums, sites, and monuments, the city’s most important universities and colleges are located here.
 The many tourists, academics, and international students make Maxvorstadt a culturally diverse, tolerant, and lively district.
 The area is very popular among residents and it can get frustrating looking for a short-term apartment for less than 1,900 Euro per month.

 🧑🏻💻 Where to work from in Munich

 - Mindspace: Mindspace is a global-boutique coworking provider directly located at the Stachus.
-Part of the coworking space are two terraces, lounges, team spaces, telephone booths and plug-and-play areas.
+Part of the coworking space is two terraces, lounges, team spaces, telephone booths, and plug-and-play areas.
 Monthly coworking memberships start at 450 Euro.